Gochujang fried rice or Korean Bokkeumbap with kimchi, this spicy rice is addictive!

 Easy bokkeumbap or Korean fried rice with gochujang paste and kimchi.

-I am so much into Korean (and Japanese) food lately, I cannot get enough of it.
-When it comes to Korean food, it all started with a rather large container of gochujang paste (Amazon affiliate link).
-I bought it to make some Korean oven-baked chicken wings and I was hooked.
+I have been so much into Korean (and Japanese) food lately that I cannot get enough of it.
+When it comes to Korean food, it all started with a rather large container of gochujang paste (the Amazon affiliate link opens in a new tab).
+I bought it to make some Korean oven-baked chicken wings, and I was hooked.

-I've made those particular chicken wings several times already, I used it to marinate chicken drumsticks and to make an amazing Korean chicken stew.
+I've made those particular gpchujang chicken wings several times already; I used it to marinate honey soy chicken drumsticks and to make an amazing Korean chicken stew.

 What is gochujang?